 Please be advised that you must join AHEA prior to applying to the AHEA+ISEP Academy.

 The AHEA+ISEP Academy will be led by Dr. Stephen Tippett, AHEA Technology and Curriculum Development Fellow.
 Dr. Stephen Tippett specializes in international education and its corresponding technology.
 His contributions support AHEA’s mission to promote and facilitate opportunities in higher education that advance the global learning experience.
 Tippett has an Ed.D in curriculum, higher education, and technology from the University of Delaware.
 He formerly worked as the COIL Course Development Coordinator at the SUNY COIL Center.

-Applicants should be prepared to create or enhance a course that can be taught at their institution incorporating collaborative online learning through a COIL module.
+Applicants should be prepared to create or enhance a course that incorporates collaborative online learning through a COIL module.
 The course will include students from two different institutions in two different countries working together.
 This can be added to a class you already teach or it can be a new class you design in partnership with your assigned colleague.
-Applicants are not required to hold a PhD or be tenured/tenure-track.
-We will consider adjuncts and doctoral students who are in a teaching position.
+Applicants are not required to hold a Ph.D. or be tenured/tenure-track.
+We will consider adjuncts and doctoral students who are in teaching positions.

 - Individualized mentorship

 - Training on designing and creating a COIL course

 - Increased international engagement for you and your students